MediaComem/comem-archioweb/subjects/rest/README.md

-# REST APIs Introduction
+# REST Introduction & HTTP

-Learn the core architectural principles of RESTful APIs are and how they compare to big web services.
+Learn the core architectural principles of REST and how they can be applied to make RESTful web APIs with HTTP and URLs.

 **You will need**